Monthly Reminder

 Volunteer Duties

-Weekend of 18 and 19 January: Sansha van der Merwe
+Weekend of 19 & 20 April: Sansha van der Meulen

 Thank you to all our volunteers who perform opening and closing duties at President Ridge Bird Sanctuary.